Arizona Nursing Title Restrictions | Nurse Titles

-In Arizona, there are laws that regulate who can use certain nursing titles in the state.
-These Arizona nursing title restrictions must be followed exactly.
-If they’re not they can lead to serious consequences with the Arizona Board of Nursing.
-Any individual who uses a title they have not legally obtained, can find themselves facing disciplinary actions.
-People who use a a title of a license or have had their license revoked also fall under this category.
+Individuals who use a title they have not legally obtained can face disciplinary actions.
+People who use a title of a license or have had their license revoked also fall under this category.

 Arizona Licensed Practical Nurse

-Only when an individual holds a valid license to practice practical nursing in Arizona may he or she use the title licensed practical nurse, nurse or practical nurse or use the initials L.P.N. after their name.
-If they are registered in a state that is part of the Nursing License Compact they may also use those titles.
+Only when an individual holds a valid license to practice practical nursing in Arizona may they use the title licensed practical nurse, nurse, or practical nurse or use the initials LPN after their name.
+They may also use those titles if registered in a state part of the Nursing License Compact.

 Arizona Registered Nurses

-Only when a person holds a valid license to practice as an R.N. can he or she use the title nurse, registered nurse or professional nurse or use the initials R.N. after their name.
-If they are registered in a state that is part of the Nursing License Compact they may also use those titles.
+Only when a person holds a valid license to practice as an RN can they use the title nurse, registered nurse, or professional nurse or the initials RN after their name.
+They may also use those titles if registered in a state part of the Nursing License Compact.

 Arizona Nurse Practitioner

-Only when an individual holds a valid certificate to practice in Arizona as a registered nurse practitioner may he or she use the title registered nurse practitioner, nurse midwife, or nurse practitioner.
+Only when an individual holds a valid certificate to practice in Arizona as a registered nurse practitioner may they use the title registered nurse practitioner, nurse midwife, or nurse practitioner.
 The person must also indicate their specialty area of certification.

 Arizona Retired Nurses

-A retired nurse may not practice nursing, but he or she may use the title RN-retired, registered nurse-retired, LPN-retired, or licensed practical nurse-retired as applicable.
+A retired nurse may not practice nursing, but they may use the title RN-retired, registered nurse-retired, LPN-retired, or licensed practical nurse-retired as applicable.

-A protected title is basically a contract between the state and a profession.
-It assures the public anyone using a this title has appropriate training.
+A protected title is a contract between the state and a profession.
+It assures the public anyone using this title has appropriate training.
 An example of this is a registered nurse.

 - Those who have tried to get a position without a license.